scylladb/scylladb/docs/debugging.md

     eu-unstrip -n --core=/path/to/core

-In general you can get away some non-core libraries missing or having the wrong version, but the core libraries `libc`, `libgcc`, etc. must have the correct version.
+In general you can get away some non-core libraries missing or having the wrong version, but the core libraries like `libc.so`, `libgcc_s.so`, `librt.so` and `ld.so` (often called something like `ld-linux-x86-64.so.2`) etc. must have the correct version.
 Best to ensure all libraries are correct to minimize the chance of something not working.
 Also, make sure the build-id of the executable matches that the core was generated with.
 Again, you can use `file` to obtain the build-id of the executable, then compare it with the build-id obtained from the `eu-unstrip` listing.
 For more information on how to obtain the correct version of libraries and how to override the path GDB loads them from, see [Collecting libraries](#collecting-libraries) and [Opening the core on another OS](#opening-the-core-on-another-os).

-It is also possible to make GDB print additional information about why thread debugging is not working.
-To enable execute:

-    (gdb) set debug libthread 1

-Right after starting GDB, *before* the core and the executable are loaded.

 #### GDB crashes when priting the backtrace or some variable